baggio002/baggio002.github.io/_posts/2026-06-05-farewell-to-complex-if-else.md

 ### Dataset

 Imagine if this were a production real-time data system: every second, hundreds of messages would need to be handled and saved for data analysts.
-In that scenario, utilizing a data warehouse (like BigQuery) or a storage bucket (like GCS) would be the correct architectural choice.
+In that scenario, utilizing a data warehouse (like BigQuery) would be the correct architectural choice.
 However, I did not want to mock massive data throughput or use BigQuery, as doing so would incur significant cloud costs.

 Therefore, for this demonstration, I simply used a local MySQL database to store thousands of messages.
 The schema from the News API is as follows: